Mahendrasiddappa/AWS_Secret_manager_rotation_operator/README.md

 # Introduction
 This project helps users to automatically redeploy the pods running on Amazon EKS cluster when the secrets in AWS Secerets Manager is rotated.
-When the pods are restarted, webhook in this [blog](https://aws.amazon.com/blogs/containers/aws-secrets-controller-poc/) will retrive the latest secret and mount it onto the pods.
+When the pods are restarted, webhook in our previous [blog](https://aws.amazon.com/blogs/containers/aws-secrets-controller-poc/) will retrive the latest secret and mount it onto the pods.

 ![GitHub Logo](blog3.jpg)